IPBES Global Assessment Preview

 • Explores impacts of trade and other global processes on biodiversity and ecosystem services

-• Ranks the relative impacts of climate change, invasive species, pollution, sea and land use change and a range of other challenges to nature
+• Ranks the relative impacts of change, invasive species, pollution, sea and land use change and a range of other challenges to nature

 • Identifies priority gaps in our available knowledge that will need to be filled